EPCCed/2026-07-27-Fortran-inter/episodes/08-generic-io-for-derived-types.md

 ```
   dt[iodesc-string][(v-list)]
 ```
-where the `iodesc-string" is a string, and the v-list is a series of integers.
+where the `iodesc-string` is a string, and the v-list is a series of integers.
 For example, we may have
 ```
   dt" my-type: "(2,14)